KRTV: Early years and construction

 After the Federal Communications Commission (FCC) opened applications for new television stations in 1952, it received three in Great Falls, two of them for channel 3 (and a third for channel 5, which became KFBB-TV).
 However, neither channel 3 proposal came to fruition.
-The Z-Bar Network filed for four stations across the state but abandoned its channel 3 application for Great Falls, while the competing applicant, Montana Farmer (owner of station KMON), withdrew its proposal in January 1954.
+The Z-Bar Network filed for four stations across the state but abandoned its channel 3 application for Great Falls.
+The competing applicant, Montana Farmer (owner of radio station KMON), withdrew its proposal in January 1954.

 Interest in the second VHF channel for Great Falls returned on April 25, 1956, when the Cascade Broadcasting Company, owned by Robert and Francis Laird of San Luis Obispo, California, filed for channel 3.
 The Lairds were granted a construction permit on May 29, 1957.
 Dan Snyder was named manager, and construction began on the station's studios and transmitter facility on a hill overlooking Black Eagle.
 Plans were announced to go on the air as an independent station using local and filmed programs.

 KRTV began broadcasting on June 27, 1958, at 6 p.m.
-The station would have an inauspicious start.
-A film projector failed, and once it was replaced, bigger trouble emerged.
-A storm with reported wind gusts of up to 70 mph moved through Great Falls that night and severely damaged the station's antenna.
-It became apparent that viewers would have to wait a while for KRTV to get the antenna repaired at the factory and reinstalled.
-The station placed a "short, short story" in the Great Falls Tribune about its plight, noting "We shall return!
+The station had an inauspicious start.
+While telecasting was able to recover from the failure of a film projector, that evening a storm with reported wind gusts of up to 70 mph moved through Great Falls.
+The winds severely damaged the station's antenna, which needed to be sent back to the factory for repair.
+KRTV placed a "short, short story" in the Great Falls Tribune about its plight, noting "We shall return!
 (P.S.
 Don't ask us when!)"
-While the station was silent, the Lairds filed to sell the station outright to Snyder.
-The station returned to the air on the afternoon of October 5.
-That day, an ad in the Tribune declared they'd be on the air "if the wind doesn't topple our tower again".
+While the station was silent, the Lairds sold it outright to Snyder & Associates.
+KRTV returned to the air on the afternoon of October 5.
+That day, an ad in the Tribune declared they would be on the air "if the wind doesn't topple our tower again".

 NBC affiliation and color programming

-Two years later, Paul Crain, owner of KUDI (1450 AM), bought a 26 percent stake in KRTV.
-It secured a full-time network affiliation with NBC later that year; the month before, in time for the World Series, Western Microwave completed a second microwave path to carry network programs from Salt Lake City to Great Falls.
+In May 1960, Paul Crain, owner of KUDI (1450 AM), bought a 26 percent stake in KRTV.
+It secured a full-time network affiliation with NBC in time for the 1960 World Series in October; previously, NBC had no live affiliate in the area.
+Western Microwave completed a second microwave path to carry network programs from Salt Lake City.

-In 1962, an addition to the studio building was completed that replaced the old studio with a new, larger space and reutilized the old one to house a new color-capable transmitter, permitting the station to increase its effective radiated power from 600 to 30,000 watts and air network programs in color; local color productions began five years later, making KRTV the state's first "full color" station.
+In 1962, the KRTV building was expanded.
+The old studio was replaced with a larger one, with the existing space reutilized to house a new color-capable transmitter.
+The upgrade increased KRTV's effective radiated power from 600 to 30,000 watts and allowed it to air network programs in color.
 Crain died of a heart attack in 1964.
+Local color production began in 1967, making KRTV the state's first "full color" station.

 In February 1968, Harriscope, Inc., owner of KFBB-TV, opted to affiliate all of its stations with ABC.
+KFBB-TV had been a primary CBS affiliate.
 As a result, KRTV became the primary affiliate for CBS and NBC in the city.